bhstark2/latency/report.md

 is hidden, so the CDN does not have the information necessary to steer the user towards the optimal CDN server.
-This means that a user on a VPN will likely experience increased latency to CDNs, because the optimized path to the CDN cannot be utilised.
+This means that a user on a VPN will likely experience increased latency to CDNs, because the optimized path to the CDN cannot be utilized.

 Finally, the VPN server itself may introduce additional latency, particularly if the VPN server is over-utilized.